dblanche54/epub-optimizer-plus/README.md

 I use this project to optimize EPUB files that I create using Pages on Mac.
 My workflow is:

 - Write (text and images) in Pages.
 - Insert a TOC page via the menu: "Insert > Table of Contents > Document".
-(In the script, I update the EPUB structure files with customizations, adding the cover title as a clickable item in both the book's internal summary page system and navigation table of contents.)
+(In the script, I update the EPUB structure files with customizations, adding the cover title as a clickable item in both the book’s internal summary page and the navigation table of contents.)
 - Export my work as an EPUB file.
 - Fill in the required information.
 - For "Cover": check the option "Use the first page as the book cover image".